 “Miguel had come across coffee once or twice, but only as a commodity traded by East India merchants.
 The business of the Exchange did not require a man to know an item’s nature, only its demand—and sometimes, in the heat of the trade, not even that.”

-In the past Miguel has been prosperous, but as The Coffee Trader opens, Miguel’s fortunes have turned.
+Miguel has been prosperous in the past, but as The Coffee Trader opens, his fortunes have turned.
 He is deeply in debt and reduced to living in his younger brother Daniel’s damp cellar.
 He is desperately searching for a way to restore his wealth and his standing on the Exchange.

 Miguel is soon intrigued.
 He forms a partnership with Geertruid and conceives a bold plan to corner the coffee market throughout Europe.
 The plan requires capital, connections, timing, and most of all, secrecy.